juspay/hyperswitch/README.md

 <hr>
 <img src="./docs/imgs/switch.png" />

-Hyperswitch is an open source payments switch to make payments fast, reliable, and, affordable.
+Hyperswitch is a community-led, open payments switch to enable access to the best payments infrastructure for every digital business.
-It lets you connect with multiple payment processors and route traffic effortlessly, all with a single API integration.

 Using Hyperswitch, you can: